jamesmoore/chatgpt-export/README.md

   -d, --destination (REQUIRED)  The the destination directory where markdown files and assets are to be created.
-  -j, --json                    Export to json files. [default: False] -m, --markdown                Export to markdown files. [default: True]
+  -j, --json                    Export to json files. [default: False] -m, --markdown                Export to markdown files. [default: True] --validate                    Validate the json against the known and expected schema. [default: False]

 ```